In this article we will discuss many assorted circuit ideas built using NAND gates from ICs such as IC 7400, IC 7413, IC 4011, and IC 4093 etc.

 In order to check a 7400 IC, you can apply power across pins 14 and 7.
 Keep pins 1 and 2 connected to positive supply, this will show the output as 0.

 Next, without changing pin 2 connection, connect pin 1 to 0 volts.
 This will enable the inputs to become 1, 0.
 This will cause the output to turn 1, illuminating the LED.
-Now simply, swap pin 1 and pin 2 connections, so that the Inputs become 0, 1, this will switch the output to logic 1, shutting off the LED.
+Now simply, swap pin 1 and pin 2 connections, so that the Inputs become 0, 1, this will switch the output to logic 1, which will again keep the LED illuminated.

-In the final step, connect both the input pins 1 and 2 to ground or 0 volts so that the Inputs are at logic 0, 0.
-This will yet again turns output to logic high or 1, switching ON the LED.
+In the final step, connect both the input pins 1 and 2 to ground or 0 volts so that both the Inputs are at logic 0, 0.
+This will yet again turn the output to logic high or 1, switching ON the LED.
 The glowing of the LED signifies the logic level 1.

 When LED is OFF this suggests logic level 0.
 The analysis could be repeated for the gates B, C and D.